EEE Core Curriculum

 The EEE Core Curriculum offers a Professional Development Series Designed to Promote Student Opportunities to Enhance their learning experience through career building skills.

-EEE 290, Introduction to Environmental and Ecological Engineering, covers topics such as resume writing in preparation for Purdue's Industrial Roundtable, professional behavior in today's work environment, developing a plan of study, undergraduate research, internships, and international opportunities and study abroad opportunities.
+EEE 29000, Introduction to Environmental and Ecological Engineering Seminar, covers topics such as resume writing in preparation for Purdue's Industrial Roundtable, professional behavior in today's work environment, developing a plan of study, undergraduate research, internships, and international opportunities and study abroad opportunities.
 Goals of this seminar series include: accelerating development of professional habits, maximizing student opportunities for summer internships.

 Environmental and Ecological Engineering Skills Core Curriculum

-EEE 250, Environmental and Ecological Engineering Systems, is an overview of systems thinking and examples, and applications to environmental, ecological, and engineering systems.
+EEE 25000, Environmental, Ecological, and Engineering Systems, is an overview of systems thinking and examples, and applications to environmental, ecological, and engineering systems.
 Students will develop an understanding of complex and global systems, along with the tools and analysis methods required to deal with them.
 Basic environmental and ecological science concepts are also included.